Exabyte-io/documentation/docs/models/advanced-characteristics.md

 <!-- TODO by MH -->

-The calculation of some characteristic properties requires multiple calculations, inputs, and analysis.
-Our focus is to automate these multi-step methodologies to free up the user's time to do real science.
-Currently we have 2 such flows for formation energy and band gap described below.
-In addition we provide automation to add both k-point convergence and relaxation as initial steps in any subsequent property calculation you chose to do.
+Extraction of some characteristic properties require multiple calculations.
+We automate these multi-step workflows.
+Currently we have two of such workflows for formation energy and band gap described below.
+We provide a convenient way to add both k-point convergence and relaxation as initial steps in any subsequent property calculation.

 <hr>